aaronalbinson/fresh/src/pages/fresh-talent.md

       intricate lives of ancient civilisations.

-      As a printmaker who usually works with linocut, Rebecca enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic, and engaging manner.
+      As a printmaker who usually works with traditional linocut techniques, Rebecca enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic, and engaging manner.
+As a rule of thumb, Rebecca loves to embrace all that comes with working with the ancient; it is rough, it is unrefined, it is wild!

       Since graduating last year, her work has been exhibited at globally